YuriDevAT/YuriDevAT/README.md

 </p>
 <br />

-😄 I'm currently working ... on my portfolio and an app for rescuing abandoned animals in Rumania using React 🌱 I’m currently learning ...
-React, NextJS
+😄 I'm currently working ... on my portfolio and an app for rescuing abandoned animals in Rumania using React <br />
+🌱 I’m currently learning ...
+React, NextJS <br />
-👯 I’m looking to collaborate with ... someone who is interested in art / music 🤔 I’m looking for help with ... parallex effect & animation 💬 Ask me about ... my passion of Japanese & Korean culture and film(music) ⚡ Fun fact: ...
-I studied Musicology and Japanese studies, but I want to become a programmer and work in Vienna, Seoul or Fukuoka
+👯 I’m looking to collaborate with ... someone who is interested in art / music <br />
+🤔 I’m looking for help with ... parallex effect & animation <br />
+💬 Ask me about ... my passion of Japanese & Korean culture and film(music) <br />
+⚡ Fun fact: ...
+I studied Musicology and Japanese studies, but I want to become a programmer and work in Vienna, Seoul or Fukuoka <br />

 <br />